 At the commencement of this assignment, we opened up receivership bank accounts at Royal Bank of Canada and at ICICI Bank Canada.
-Shortly after their appointment as property manager, Larlyn opened up a separate account at Royal Bank of Canada ("the Larlyn Royal Account") for use in the management of the Bayside Mall.
-Attached as Exhibit "H" is a copy of the Receiver's Interim Statement of Receipts and Disbursement from December 5, 2012 to May 19, 2015 combining the three accounts ("the R&D").
-The R&D does not include any transactions flowing through the Larlyn Royal Account after March 31, 2015 as these have yet to be reported to us.
+Shortly after their appointment as property manager, Larlyn opened up the Larlyn Royal Account for use in their management of the Bayside Mall.
+Attached as Exhibit "K" is a copy of the Receiver's R&D from December 5, 2012 to March 21, 2016 combining the three accounts ("the March 2016 R&D").
+The March 2016 R&D does not include any transactions flowing through the Larlyn Royal Account after February 29, 2016 as these have yet to be reported to us.

-The fees and disbursements of the Receiver, Mr. Whiteley and Gardiner Roberts through to April 2015 are included as disbursements in the R&D. We are asking the court to approve the R&D.
+The fees and disbursements of the Receiver, Mr. Whiteley and Gardiner Roberts through to February 2016 are included as disbursements in the R&D. We are asking the court to approve the March 2016 R&D.

-Although the R&D suggests that the Receiver has approximately \$366,000 on hand, there are a number of claims on those funds.
-For example, \$119,000 represents funds in the Larlyn Royal Account to cover outstanding cheques and payables as at March 31, 2015. \$23,000 represents amounts paid by the County on account of property taxes for 2015 that will likely be either refunded or deducted from future rent once the designation of their space as property tax exempt is finalized.
+Although the March 2016 R&D suggests that the Receiver has approximately \$266,000 on hand, there are, as detailed in this Report, a number of claims on those funds.
+For example, \$20,000 represents amounts due to tenants from the Receiver's 2015 True Up CAM calculations. \$80,000 represents amounts paid by the County on account of property taxes for 2015 that will likely be refunded once the designation of their space as property tax exempt is finalized.
 There is also an outstanding deemed trust claim re unpaid HST of about \$24,000.